Evidence for spin liquid behavior in the frustrated three-dimensional $S = 1/2$ Heisenberg garnet NaCa$_{2}$Cu$_{2}$(VO$_{4}$)$_{3}$: Results

-The first term of Eq. \ref{eq:Escans} represents a quasi-elastic signal of amplitude $z$ and linewidth $\gamma$.
-This accounts for the gapless part of the scattering.
-The second term corresponds to an inelastic contribution of amplitude $Z$, characteristic energy $E_{\mrm{c}}$ and linewidth $\Gamma$.
-As revealed by the momentum dependence of $E_{\mrm{c}}$ (shown in light blue dots in Figs. \ref{fig:3}a,d.), this signal is dispersive at $T=\SI{1.5}{\kelvin}$ and becomes dispersionless already at $T=\SI{20}{\kelvin}$, reflecting weaker magnetic correlations.
-In Figs. \ref{fig:3}h,i, we show the momentum modulation of the energy integrated intensity of the two excitations (defined as the energy integration in the range $\SIrange{0}{9}{\milli\electronvolt}$ of both contributions to $S(E,T)$, see Methods for details).
-At $\SI{1.5}{\kelvin}$, both the quasi-elastic and inelastic energy integrated intensities closely track the intensity modulation observed in polarized neutron diffraction (Fig. \ref{fig:1}b).
+The first term of Eq. \ref{eq:Escans} represents a quasi-elastic signal of amplitude $z$.
+Its linewidth $\gamma$ (Fig.~\hyperref[fig:SM_Fig4]{\ref*{fig:SM_Fig4}c} \cite{SM}) is nearly constant with $Q$ but double with temperature: $\gamma\sim\SI{0.25}{\milli\electronvolt}$ at $T=\SI{1.5}{\kelvin}$ and $\gamma\sim\SI{0.49}{\milli\electronvolt}$ at $T=\SI{20}{\kelvin}$.
+This accounts for the gapless part of the scattering, with a characteristic frequency $\nu = \gamma / h \simeq \SI{60}{\giga\hertz}$, consistent with the fast fluctuations observed in $\mu$SR. The second term corresponds to an inelastic contribution of amplitude $Z$, characteristic energy $E_{\mrm{c}}$ and linewidth $\Gamma$.
+As revealed by the momentum dependence of $E_{\mrm{c}}$ (shown in light blue dots in Figs.~\hyperref[fig:3]{\ref*{fig:3}a} and \hyperref[fig:3]{\ref*{fig:3}d}), this signal is dispersive at $T=\SI{1.5}{\kelvin}$ and becomes dispersionless already at $T=\SI{20}{\kelvin}$, reflecting weaker magnetic correlations.
+On the contrary, the linewidth $\Gamma$ (Fig.~\hyperref[fig:SM_Fig4]{\ref*{fig:SM_Fig4}c} \cite{SM}) remains nearly constant over both $Q$ and the temperature $T$: $\Gamma\sim\SI{1.2}{\milli\electronvolt}$ at $T=\SI{1.5}{\kelvin}$ and $\Gamma\sim\SI{1.4}{\milli\electronvolt}$ at $T=\SI{20}{\kelvin}$.
+In Figs.~\hyperref[fig:3]{\ref*{fig:3}a} and \hyperref[fig:3]{\ref*{fig:3}d}, we show the momentum modulation of the energy integrated intensity of the two excitations (defined as the energy integration of each contributions to $S(E,T)$ in the range $\SIrange{0}{9}{\milli\electronvolt}$, see SM Sec.
+E \cite{SM}).
+At $\SI{1.5}{\kelvin}$, both the quasi-elastic and inelastic energy integrated intensities closely track the intensity modulation observed in polarized neutron diffraction (Fig.~\hyperref[fig:1]{\ref*{fig:1}b}).
 Notably, the maximum integrated intensity occurs at $Q \sim \SI{0.9}{\angstrom^{-1}}$, with a second local maximum observed for $Q \sim \SI{2}{\angstrom^{-1}}$.
+Finally, the momentum-dependent modulation observed in Figs.~\hyperref[fig:3]{\ref*{fig:3}h} and \hyperref[fig:3]{\ref*{fig:3}i} clearly indicates a dispersive behavior.
+However, we were not able to resolve any specific inelastic mode within the energy resolution of our powder spectra.

-This indicates that a significant portion of the energy-integrated signal observed on the D7 spectrometer is indeed quasi-elastic and inelastic, suggesting that spin dynamics still persist on a much shorter timescale than that probed by $\mu$SR.
+This time-of-flight data with energy resolution shows that a significant portion of the energy-integrated signal observed on the D7 spectrometer is indeed quasi-elastic and inelastic, suggesting that spin dynamics still persist on a much shorter timescale than that probed by $\mu$SR. The dual response in inelastic neutron scattering thus naturally stems from: (1) fast fluctuating $S=1/2$ moments leading to a quasi-elastic contribution, consistent with the spin dynamics probed by the muon, and (2) short-live dispersive excitations extending up to $\sim 4$~meV, either linked to highly-damped spin-waves reminiscent of a nearby order or to unconventional spinon excitations of a QSL phase \cite{Ghosh2019,Sonnenschein2020}.